 Domestic Violence Program

-The mission of DVP is to partner with communities in the prevention of domestic violence while promoting the safety and well-being of survivors through good stewardship of funding resources.
+The mission of DVP is to partner with communities to promote the safety and well-being of domestic violence survivors and prevent domestic violence through good stewardship of funding resources and the advancement of quality programming.
 The vision of DVP is to promote and sustain a culture free of domestic violence for all Coloradans.

 - Find a Community-Based Advocacy Program Near You

 - Resources for People who Choose to Use Abusive Behavior

 - Report a Problem with a DVP-Funded Program